Defense Lawyer Explains Arrest and Bench Warrants in San Diego

-Whether you have a bench or arrest warrant out in your name, it is essential that you contact a qualified criminal lawyer from jD LAW, P.C. who can help you avoid additional penalties and charges.
+Whether you have a bench or arrest warrant out in your name, it is essential that you contact a qualified criminal lawyer from jD Law Criminal Defense Attorneys who can help you avoid additional penalties and charges.

 By working with an experienced warrant attorney, you may be able to have your warrant revoked and avoid having to go into custody at all.
 A legal professional will know what is needed by the court and may be able to convince the judge to release you on your own recognizance or for a reasonable bail.